viny182/KFloorP/README.md

     - http://YOUR.WEBSERVER.IP.ADDRESS:YOUR_SERVERPORT/
 ```

-After adding the lines above to your confituration, remembert to **restart your Home Assistant Core**.
+After adding the lines above to your confituration, remember to **restart your Home Assistant Core**.

 3. Open the **data.js** file on your webserver using any text editor and follow the instructions inside to add your Home Assistant IP/URL, your LongLived Token, your floorplan images and your devices.